It’s a splendid day to find out about the potential health benefits of lavender.

 10. Aids In Relieving Pain

-11. Lavender Helps With Respiratory Issues
+11. Helps With Respiratory Issues

-You can either use it as an aromatherapy oil or apply it topically on your back, chest, and neck.
+You can either use it as an aromatherapy oil or apply it topically to your back, chest, and neck.

 Its vapor has antibacterial properties that may be helpful against respiratory tract infections.

 12. Improves Digestion